tetsuo/tetsuo.github.io/articles/flixbox.md

 const results = lit('results').then(query(SearchQuery))
 ```

-# Concurrency

-Almost every general purpose language deals with concurrency in a different way.
-Some, simply with mutexes, some use the actor model, atomic pointers, event emitters, greenlets, observable streams, go channels...

-If you ever stumbled across the programming language book shelf in a library, you might have noticed many of these books are explaining the same thing, just in a different syntax.
-This is until the last chapter: Concurrency.

-This is actually the chapter that most people skip, also the most fun part of the book, since every language deals with concurrency in a different way.
-Some of them deal with it simply with mutexes, some use the actor model, atomic pointers, event emitters, greenlets, observable streams, gochannels...
-The list goes on.

-The irony is that many of these languages that provide _first-class_ support for concurrency are not even widely used in reactive domains where concurrency needs to be tackled the most, such as graphical user interface development.

-The one programming language that needs to have the most powerful concurrency support, namely  JavaScript, provides [promises](https://avaq.medium.com/broken-promises-2ae92780f33), [callbacks](https://www.geeksforgeeks.org/what-is-callback-hell-in-node-js/) and [async/await](https://www.youtube.com/watch?v=ITogH7lJTyE) as its building blocks.

-The weak concurrency support in JS is the reason why we're seeing a new ground-breaking framework idea popping up every now and then.
-But, if you think development with [MobX](https://mobx.js.org/) is magic, then you have to understand that callbacks are no different.
-Actually MobX could be much safer if you don't execute stupid side effects.

-## Enter Elm
+# Enter Elm

-[Elm](https://elm-lang.org/) is a programming language designed specifically for programming GUIs, and [elm-ts](https://github.com/gcanti/elm-ts) is the fp-ts adaptation of the [Elm architecture](https://guide.elm-lang.org/architecture/) implemented using [RxJS](https://rxjs.dev/).
-It is worth noting that elm-ts works like Elm only on the surface, otherwise internally they are totally different.
+> [Elm](https://elm-lang.org/) is a programming language designed specifically for programming GUIs. [elm-ts](https://github.com/gcanti/elm-ts) is the fp-ts adaptation of it built on top of [RxJS](https://rxjs.dev/).

+Note that elm-ts works like Elm only on the surface, otherwise internally they are totally different.
 Also, the Elm language uses the Hindley Milner type system [which is quite different](https://dev.to/lucamug/typescript-and-elm-3g38) from TypeScript's own type system.

 There is an entire literature about [Functional Reactive Programming](https://en.wikipedia.org/wiki/Functional_reactive_programming) (FRP) and [the Elm paper](https://elm-lang.org/assets/papers/concurrent-frp.pdf) by [Evan Czaplicki](https://github.com/evancz) is a good start if you want to dig in deeper.
 For those interested, I would also recommend taking a look at [purescript-behaviors](https://github.com/paf31/purescript-behaviors) by [Phil Freeman](https://functorial.com/) which implements [push-pull FRP](http://conal.net/papers/push-pull-frp/) in PureScript and has been ported to fp-ts too by Giulio Canti, under the name [behaviors-ts](https://github.com/gcanti/behaviors-ts).